Impressions de France is an original attraction at Epcot. The film is shown daily from 7:30 p.m. until close in the France Pavilion.

 You might remember in my recent France Pavilion review that I mentioned how Impressions de France held a record for the longest-running daily film in a theater.
 Impressions used to run during the entirety of the World Showcase operating hours.
 But the majority of the showtimes were replaced by the new Beauty and the Beast Sing-Along, which I don’t recommend seeing.

 On the contrary, Impressions de France is an older yet delightful offering.
 If you are in this area of the World Showcase later in the evening, I recommend stopping in for a screening.

 Below are a few quick reference details to add Impressions de France to your touring schedule.

 Seats Per Vehicle:

 This film is only shown between 7:30 p.m.

 Impressions de France

-As I mentioned above, the film is older, but really quite charming.
+As I mentioned above, the film is older but quite charming.
 Oftentimes, I’ve gone quite a while between viewings.
 I always end up leaving the film daydreaming about a trip to Paris, and that’s the whole idea of the World Showcase.
-Disney does a lot to inspire tourism for all of the parks around the world.
+Disney does a lot to inspire tourism for many countries.

 If I hadn’t named this site Resorts Gal, it would have probably been something along the lines of World Showcase advocate.

 Anyways, the scene above is from Impressions de France.
 If you have never seen it prior, you really must stop in on your next visit.
-All the scenes are so pleasant and heart-warming.
+All the settings are so pleasant and heart-warming.